TranGO

 TranGO, also known as the Okanogan County Transit Authority (OCTA), is a public transit agency that provides bus service in Okanogan County, Washington.

 History

 TranGO was approved by voters on November 5, 2013, and began operation on its 3 routes serving the cities of Omak and Okanogan with a month of free service on July 1, 2015.
 It is funded by 0.4% sales tax applied within the public transportation benefit area, which accounts for $175,000 in monthly revenue.

 Service

 As of 2016, TranGO operates eight routes serving communities in Okanogan County, including Okanogan, Omak, Tonasket, Twisp, Oroville, Winthrop, Pateros, and Brewster.
+It expanded to Mazama in 2023 and Chelan in September 2024 to provide connections with Link Transit.

 Fleet

 As of 2015, TranGO operates a fleet of eight minibuses that run on gasoline.